VOLUNTEERING IN VALENCIA

-Valencia is the third most important city in Spain, after Madrid and Barcelona.
-Its popular festival of fallas, historical attractions, rice fields, beaches and museums all put Valencia in the sights of many tourists looking for a unique experience.
+Valencia, the third most important city in Spain, after Madrid and Barcelona.
+Its popular fiesta de las fallas, its historical attractions, its rice fields, its beaches and museums, put Valencia in the sights of many tourists looking for a different trip.

-Before the financial crisis in 2007, Valencia’s main economic source was construction, which was subsequently affected by the lack of mortgages creating numerous debts in thousands of families.
+The entire Western world suffered the banking crisis.
+In addition to that, Valencia before 2007 its main economic source was construction, which was affected mainly by the lack of mortgages and creating numerous debts in thousands of families.

-Thanks to international volunteer programs in Spain, many women and children at risk of social exclusion have hope, which is the first step in the search for a better future.
+Thanks to international volunteering in Spain, many women and children at risk of social exclusion can have hope, which is the first step in the search for a better future.

-This is general information, you will find specific information on each project in its section.
-Depending on each program, different information will be included and there will be different arrival and cooperation timetables.
+This is general information, you will have specific information about each project in its section, because depending on the program, different conditions or concepts will be included or excluded, they will also have different arrival and cooperation times.

 PROGRAMS IN VALENCIA

 WHEN CAN YOU COLLABORATE ON VOLUNTEER PROJECTS IN VALENCIA?